ondrejhruby/ticket-submission-system/README.md

 ## Features

 - **User Authentication**: Sign up, log in, and log out with Devise.
-- **Ticket Creation**: Users can submit new support tickets with a title, description, and category.
+- **Ticket Creation**: Users can submit new support tickets with a title, description, and department.
 - **User Dashboard**: Logged-in users can view all tickets they have submitted.
 - **Bootstrap UI**: The user interface is styled using Bootstrap for a clean and responsive design.
 - **Flash Messages**: Feedback messages are shown for actions like successful ticket creation or validation errors.